sagepublishing/sagepublishing.github.io/journeys/code-review.md

 Coding standards and style vary wildly depending on the project's technology, framework or libraries used.

+It is recommended that projects draw from the large and available bodies of existing work on topics like code style, and don't invent their own.
+Examples include (but are not limited to) the [Google Java Style](https://google.github.io/styleguide/javaguide.html) guide  or the [Airbnb Javascript Style](https://github.com/airbnb/javascript) guide.
+Linting technologies can be used to automatically enforce these styles (and should be added as a CI pipeline step).

-However each project's standards should be explicit and included in the project's `README.md`.
+Each project's standards should be explicit and included in the project's `README.md`.
 These documented standards then become the minium criteria used by PR reviewers when deciding to approve or reject changes.